elevata-labs/elevata/docs/README_docs.md

 > If you’re exploring the metadata model for the first time,
 > start with **Generation Logic**, then look at **SQL Rendering**
-> — they form the heart of the Elevata pipeline.
+> — they form the heart of the elevata pipeline.

 ---

-© 2025 Elevata Labs
+© 2025 elevata Labs
 Built with purpose.
 Rendered with precision. 🪶